craftr-build/craftr-build-4.x/docs/content/dsl.md

 # the `craftr --link` option.
 link_module "./vendor/mycompany/subproject"

 # A block of TOML formatted configuration values.
-These are applied only
-# when your build script is the builds' entry point.
-configure:
+The `if` expression is
+# optional, but using `if module.is_main` is recommended if you want your
+# module to be reusable in other projects.
+configure if module.is_main:
   [myproject]
   option1 = 42